-To mitigate these potential impacts to habitat, human presence, noise, and INNS there are multiple CSU, TLS, NSO stipulations in place across affected BLM field offices by prohibiting surface disturbing activities or surface occupancy during these crucial winter periods, design features and stipulations requiring each proposed well lease to include an integrated pest management plan, a reclamation plan, and stipulations for weed management and prevention (weed wash stations, weed free seed), and requiring a CWR mitigation plans be submitted to the BLM by the applicant as a component of the permit to ensure that these impacts are minimized to the greatest extent practical.
-In addition, other species' NSO and TLS stipulations are also expected to help further reduce disturbance on crucial winter range that overlap areas with other special species (i.e. raptors, sage grouse, sensitive species, etc).
-A complete list of stipulations are found within Appendices 5.1 and 5.2 are derived from each FO RMP.
+To mitigate these potential impacts to ensure proper functioning habitat from potential surface disturbance, human presence, noise, and INNS there are multiple CSU, TLS, NSO stipulations in place across affected BLM field offices by prohibiting surface disturbing activities or surface occupancy during these crucial winter periods thereby minimizing indirect habitat loss via human disturbance, design features and stipulations requiring each proposed well lease to include an integrated pest management plan, a reclamation plan, and stipulations for weed management and prevention (weed wash stations, weed free seed), and requiring a CWR mitigation plans be submitted to the BLM by the applicant as a component of the permit to ensure that these impacts are minimized to the greatest extent practical.
+In addition, other species' NSO and TLS stipulations are also expected to help further reduce disturbance on crucial winter ranges that overlap areas with other special species (i.e. raptors, sage grouse, sensitive species, etc).
+A complete list of stipulations are found within Appendices 4.1 and 4.2 are derived from each FO RMP.